What happens if I miss it? What if I make a mistake? Is God gonna speak to me? Does He care? How do I even hear? Is it me or God?

 2. What has God already said?

-One time I was at a park in my car confused as ever because I was trying to press into “what God was speaking,” when in reality God had already given me an answer.
+There was a time I was trying to press into “what God was speaking,” and just made myself confused because in reality God had already given me an answer.
 I didn’t grab ahold of the first thing I felt Him speak because I was full of doubt.
 While I was praying, this dude walked up and knocked on my window.
 I rolled it down he said to me, “When your confused about what God’s speaking, you need to just trust the first thing He spoke to you.”

 The moral of this story is simple, look at what God has already told you.
-Trust Him in the first thing you felt Him share but also test what you feel He has shown you through godly counsel and confirmation.
+Trust Him in the first thing you felt Him share, but also test what you feel He has shown you through godly counsel and confirmation.
 “But test everything; hold fast what is good.”
 (1 Thessalonians 5:21).
-This may sound simple but I’ve seen it happen to many different people where the enemy tries to bring in confusion by speaking other things after the Lord has already clearly spoken.
+Although this may sound simple, I’ve seen it happen.
+The enemy tries to bring in confusion by speaking other things after the Lord already clearly spoke.

 Trust always involves risk.
 It means you are putting yourself in a vulnerable position.
 That’s why anytime you are seeking to hear God’s voice take sometime to immerse yourself deeper in His character.
 Trust was a huge thing for me in my journey in seeking God’s voice and it will be in yours as well.